Machine-Learning-Foundations/exercise_01_intro/README.md

 - (Optional) For the course, we suggest to install `TODO Highlight` extension provided by Wayou Liu.
 This is handy in identifying TODO parts of exercise much easier.

 ### Task 4: Installing dependencies
 - Open a terminal by pressing `Ctrl+Alt+T`.
-Navigate into this directory by typing `cd exercise_intro-yourname`.
+Navigate into this directory by typing `cd exercise-01-intro-yourgitname`.
 Type

   ```bash
   pip install -r requirements.txt